 Thus began Project Ethiopia, a voluntary project in Ethiopia, and from 2005 – 2016, a charitable service project of Judy and Dennis ’ Seattle church, Interfaith Community Sanctuary.
 Over the next 11 years, Judy and Dennis made an additional 5 trips to Ethiopia to partner and work with Awoke and his brother, Workineh Genetu, who continues to farm in the Dangla area.
-Paul Henderson, a former Board member, joined Project Ethiopia in 2007 and made 4 trips to Ethiopia to learn about and support project work.
-In 2012 he facilitated a retreat which clarified the mission and approach of Project Ethiopia and a 5-year path forward.
+In 2017, Project Ethiopia became a stand-alone nonprofit organization and in 2020, celebrated 20 years of community-led transformation.

 Today, Project Ethiopia is a stand-alone nonprofit working and collaborating with an ever-increasing number of villages and families.
 Our work has impacted school children, rural families, farmers, and entire communities.